Deepshift/DeepCreamPy/README.md

 - Generate multiple variations of reconstructions from the same image

 ## Limitations
-The reconstruction is mainly for anime-style human figures that have minor to moderate redactions.
+The reconstruction is mainly for anime-style human-like figures that have minor to moderate redactions.
 If an organ (e.g. arms, legs) is completely deleted, reconstruction will fail.

 It does NOT work with:
 - Screentones (e.g. printed material)
-- Real life material
+- Real life photos
-- Reconstruction of nipples
-- Reconstruction of the lower orifice of the alimentary canal
 - Animated gifs and videos

 ## Table of Contents